-Kennebunk's downtown is inland, just off the turnpike, and is a dignified, small commercial center of white clapboard and brick.
-The Brick Store Museum, 117 Main St. (tel.
-207/985-4802), hosts shows of historical art and artifacts throughout the summer, switching to contemporary art in the off season.
-The museum is housed in a historic former brick store -- yes, a store that once sold bricks! -- and three adjacent buildings.
-The buildings have been renovated and all have the polished gloss of a well-cared-for gallery.
-Admission is free (though a $3 donation is suggested), and tours cost $5 per person.
-The museum is open Tuesday to Friday 10am to 4:30pm and Saturday from 10am to 1pm.
+Inland, just off the turnpike, Kennebunk’s downtown is a dignified, compact commercial center of white clapboard and brick.
+If you’re a history buff, the Brick Store Museum, 117 Main St. (www.brickstoremuseum.org; tel.
+207/985-4802) should be your first stop in town.
+The museum hosts showings of historical art and artifacts throughout the summer, switching to contemporary art in the off season.
+It also holds considerable local archives.
+The museum is housed in a former brick store plus three adjacent buildings, all renovated and re-polished.
+Adult admission costs $7.50, seniors $6, and kids age 6–16 $3.
+Half-hour walking tours of the downtown cost $5 per person additional.
+(They’re a must, if you have time and interest.)
+The museum is open Tuesday to Friday 10am to 4:30pm, Saturdays from 10am to 1pm.

-Dock Square has a pleasantly wharflike feel to it, with low buildings of mixed vintages and styles, but the flavor is mostly clapboard and shingles.
+Dock Square has a bustling, mercantile feel to it, with low buildings of mixed vintages and styles.
 The boutiques in the area are attractive, and many feature creative artworks and crafts.
-But Kennebunkport’s real attraction is found in the surrounding blocks, where the side streets are lined with one of the nation’s richest assortments of Early American homes.
-The neighborhoods are especially ripe with examples of Federal-style houses; many have been converted to B&Bs.
+But sometimes it gets a little overcrowded or tacky here.
+Kennebunkport’s real attraction is found in the surrounding blocks and side streets, where the side streets are lined with one of the nation’s richest assortments of Early American homes.
+These neighborhoods are especially ripe with examples of Federal-style homes; many have been converted to fine B&Bs.

 Ocean Drive from Dock Square to Walkers Point and beyond is lined with opulent summer homes overlooking surf and rocky shore.
-You’ll likely recognize the Bush family compound right out on Walkers Point when you arrive.
+You’ll likely recognize the family compound of the former Presidents Bush right out on Walkers Point when you arrive.
 If it’s not familiar from the time it has spent in the national spotlight, look for crowds with telephoto lenses.
 If they’re not out, look for a shingle-style secret service booth at the head of a driveway.
 That’s the place.
 There’s nothing to do here, though, but park for a minute, snap a picture, and then push on.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.